I. CATALOG DESCRIPTION:

 We wrap up the course.
 Time permitting, we have our last in-class test.

-Lecture Notes for Embedded Controllers Using C and Arduino (doc)
+Embedded Controllers Using C and Arduino (doc)

 Laboratory Manual for Embedded Controllers Using C and Arduino (doc)